jj-jinosko/dashboard/README.md

     - med size : aside + 2col cards
     - small size: aside shifts up + 1col cards

+    * could use grid-template-columns(auto-fit, minmax()),
+    but how will this behave when we want to move the aside?

 ## embed icons
 - https://fonts.google.com/icons